 Required lab for computer applications for analysis of sociological data.
 CR/NC only.
 Co-requisite: 476.

 Students lead a freshman seminar section of sociology and meet weekly with instructor for substantive background.

 Internship in public, private, or non-profit organizations providing opportunity for practical experience and application of social sciences concepts and theories.
 Three to six credits per semester; repeatable two times, up to 12 credits.
 Consent of instructor.
-(Cross-listed as SOCS 489)
+(Cross-listed as SOCS 489 and WS 489)

 Topics course that explore current issues and try new ideas.
 Repeatable two times.
 Pre: 300 or consent.